gwmatthews/blog/content/cv.md

 ### Recent work:

-- [Science or Superstition](https://www.6worlds.net/science-blog/) course textbook and student blog.
+- {{% a_blank "Science or Superstition" "https://www.6worlds.net/science-blog/" %}}: course textbook and student blog.

-- [Ethics: an open source textbook](https://gwmatthews.github.io/ethics/) built with Bookdown and Rstudio formatted as responsive html, printable pdf, hosted at github
+- {{% a_blank "Philosophical Ethics" "https://gwmatthews.github.io/ethics/" %}}: an open textbook built with Bookdown and Rstudio formatted as responsive html, printable pdf, hosted at github.

-- [Introduction to Philosophy: Ethics](https://press.rebus.community/intro-to-phil-ethics/).
+- {{% a_blank "Introduction to Philosophy: Ethics" "https://press.rebus.community/intro-to-phil-ethics/" %}}.
 An open source textbook edited by me.

 ### Education: